-This document describes the theoretical background and entire algorithmic process for creating Surface Water Level (NEON.DOM.SITE.DP1.20016.001) from input data.
-The sensor is a multiparameter probe manufactured by In-Situ, Inc. (NEON PN: 0317680000), which measures water pressure and temperature of the water it's deployed in, which in this application is surface water.
+The theoretical background and entire algorithmic process used to derive Level 1 data from Level 0 data for Surface Water Elevation is described in this document.
+The pressure transducer employed is the LevelTroll500 (hereafter referred to as LT500) manufactured by In-situ, Inc., which is mounted within a submerged sensor enclosure.
 This document does not provide computational implementation details, except for cases where these stem directly from algorithmic choices explained here.